mcrco/obsidian/AP HG/Political Geography/Geopolitics.md

-picomGeopolitics is interplay among geogrpahy, power, politics, and IR.
+Geopolitics is interplay among geogrpahy, power, politics, and IR.
 It helps us understand arragnements/forces that transform the world map.

 # Classical Geopolitics